-Oracle Blockchain Platform announced the availability of its latest release today, the 19.1.3.
+Oracle has announced the availability of its Oracle Blockchain Platform release 19.1.3.
 It is an incredibly proud moment for the entire team.
-A key piece of today's announcement is the evidence that Oracle's enterprise-grade blockchain platform is already winning the hearts and minds of our enterprise customers in a short time since the launch back in July 2018.
-This speaks to the value the platform has created for our valued customers.
+A key piece of this release is the addition of new customers using the Oracle's enterprise-grade blockchain platform since the product's initial release back in July 2018.
+This speaks to the value the platform has created for our customers.

 Here is what everyone ought to know about the latest release and the benefits: